 Gorilla tracking safaris are restricted to 8 persons per day per group.
 That makes a total of 56 permits per day.
 8 days Great primates expedition, is a combination of Gorilla tracking and chimpanzee tracking in Volcanoes and Nyungwe Forest National Park, Other gorilla tracking destinations include Mgahinga National Park and Bwindi National Park in Uganda

-Chimpanzee tracking safaris are either taken in Rwanda's Nyungwe Forest National Park, Katavi in Tanzania or Kyambura Gorge in Uganda.
+Gorilla tracking is best combined with Chimpanzee tracking safaris in Rwanda's Nyungwe Forest National Park, Katavi in Tanzania or Kyambura Gorge in Uganda.

 Gorilla tracking Rwanda What to Bring

 1. Hiking boots-not mountain climbers-anything hardy above the ankle is ok.